huggingface/transformers/docs/source/add_new_model.rst

 -  ☐ Run end-to-end integration tests on GPU
 -  ☐ Finished docs
 -  ☐ Uploaded model weights to the hub
--  ☐ Merged the pull request
+-  ☐ Submitted the pull request
--  ☐ (Optionally) added a notebook
+-  ☐ (Optionally) added a demo notebook

-For exemplary purposes, we will call the model that we will add to 🤗 Transformers BrandNewBert.
-To begin with, you should start by getting a good understanding of BrandNewBert.
+For exemplary purposes, we will call the model that we will add to 🤗 Transformers ``BrandNewBert``.

+To begin with, you
+should start by getting a good understanding of BrandNewBert.

 Theoretical aspects of BrandNewBert
 -----------------------------------------------------------------------------------------------------------------------

-You should take some time to read *brand_new_bert's* paper.
+You should take some time to read *brand_new_bert's* paper, if such descriptive work exists.
 There might be large sections of the paper that are difficult to understand.
 If this is the case, this is fine - don’t worry!
-The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively re-implement the model to 🤗 Transformers.
+The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively re-implement the model in 🤗 Transformers.
 That being said, you don’t have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely: